twigphp/Twig/doc/tags/include.rst

 Included templates have access to the variables of the active context.

+If you are using the filesystem loader, the templates are looked for in the paths defined by it.

 You can add additional variables by passing them after the ``with`` keyword:

 .. code-block:: jinja